metagenlab/zDB/docs/setup/databases.rst

 .. note::
     Please note that downloading and indexing these databases can take between few hours to days.

-Snakemake command to download major databases:
+Snakemake command to download and index most databases except interproscan:

 .. code-block:: bash